 A list of specific physical, emotional, and mental tasks needed to function as a law enforcement officer is available at mstc.edu/programs/criminal-justice-studies.
-Contact the disability services coordinator in the Student Services & Information Center to receive assistance.
+Contact the Disability Services coordinator in the Student Services & Information Center to receive assistance.

-In order to successfully complete the program, students must:

-• Receive a grade of "C" or better in all courses required for graduation.
-Please note that the ability to repeat courses is dependent upon availability in courses.
+In order to successfully complete the program, students must earn a grade of "C" or better in all program and general education courses required for graduation.
+Please note that the ability to repeat courses is dependent upon availability of courses.